 PT 12525From the summit of New York Mountain, a climb of PT 12525 is a worthwhile addition as it is one of Colorado's highest 1000 peaks.
 The connecting ridge is no gimme though, and has one brief downclimb of a loose 3rd class gully.
 The peak is just over a mile to the south.

 Descend west/northwest off the summit on a talus ridge to a bench and a high tarn.
 Continue west down steep talus for appx 200' to another bench and tarn and follow the creek that drains for this tarn back to the Nolan Lake trail and hike to the trailhead.
+You may find remnants of an old trail off the ridge and again below the tarned bench, which are worth it to ease your travel.

 Route NotesGear: Nothing special is needed in summer, if you continue on to PT 12525 you may opt for a helmet.